mrishu/libg-fzf/README.md

       (Obviously upto available number of search results).

 ## Installation
 Since it is just a small shell script, just download the script, give it executable permissions and place it in a directory that is in `PATH`.
+Also, you can change the default values for each option in the first few lines of the script.

 ## Dependency
 The only dependency is `fzf`: https://github.com/junegunn/fzf.